Watch this video on YouTube | Download MP4 | Transcript | All YaSM videos.

 Enterprise Service Management (ESM) is a growing trend in the service industry but it's not a new invention.
 In fact, we've been using the ideas behind ESM for decades, but mainly in the field of IT services.

 In this video Stefan Kempter explores the roots of enterprise service management in IT service management (ITSM) and explains what it's all about.
-And he shows how the YaSM framework helps you with introducing the enterprise service management approach in your organization.
+And he shows how the YaSM service management model helps you with introducing the enterprise service management approach in your organization.

 Enterprise service management or "ESM" is - as its name suggests - an approach for managing services, and if you are in the business of providing services, you should definitely check it out because ESM offers lots of valuable advice.